-In addition to the primary aim of this study, some other important contributions of the study are:
+In addition to the primary aim of this study, other important contributions are:

-- I. This study provides various in-depth comparisons on many aspects such as feature selection, normalization, datasets, and IDS models. - II.
-We propose a hybrid approach towards IDS modeling using a classifier for feature selection alongside another classifier in implementing IDS model to increase accuracy and efficiency of IDS - III.
-Dataset issue is one of the IDS challenges, many consider the oft-used KDD99 and its variant such as the NSL-KDD dataset to be outdated and their usage, a matter of concern [7], we contribute to the literature by verifying those claims; comparing it with a contemporary UNSW-NB15 dataset on effectiveness, reliability, and consistency facets. - IV.
-The use of five of the most used ML algorithms in IDS modeling to implement many IDS models, and the use of many model evaluation metrics to assess and compare the performance of these models.
+- 1) Provides various in-depth comparisons on several aspects such as feature selection, normalization, datasets, and IDS models. - 2) Proposes a hybrid approach towards IDS modeling using a classifier for feature selection alongside another classifier in implementing the IDS model to increase the accuracy and efficiency of IDS. - 3) Dataset issue is one of the IDS challenges, many consider the oft-used KDD99 and its variant such as the NSL-KDD dataset to be outdated and their usage a matter of concern [7], we contribute to the literature by verifying those claims; comparing it with a contemporary UNSW-NB15 dataset on effectiveness, reliability, and consistency aspects. - 4) The use of five of the most used ML algorithms in IDS modeling to implement many IDS models, and the use of many model evaluation metrics to assess and compare the performance of these models.

-The rest of the paper is organized as follows: A review of literature, their limitations, and way of overcoming the limitations are presented in Section 2, Section 3 presents an explanation about basic IDS concepts, Machine learning, and the two preprocessing techniques.
-The experimental procedures observed are presented in Section 4, while in Section 5, we provide the evaluation results and the stated comparative analysis is performed.
-Finally, we conclude the paper and give suggestions for further research in Section 6.
+The rest of the paper is organized as follows: Section 2 presents a review of the existing works, their limitations, and ways of overcoming the limitations are presented in the next section.
+Section 3 presents an explanation of some basic IDS concepts, Machine learning, and the two preprocessing techniques.
+The experimental procedures and tools used are presented in Section 4, while Section 5 provides the evaluation results along with discussions.
+Finally, conclusions are drawn, as well as limitations and directions for future research are suggested in Section 6 and 7 respectively.